What Time Is It? Introduction to Advent – Part 1/4

 What Is Advent?

-Christians around the world will mark Sunday, December 3rd, 2023, as the beginning of a new year in the season of Advent.
+Christians around the world mark the 4th Sunday before Christmas as the beginning of a new year in the season of Advent.
 This season is part of what is known as the “Church Calendar,” which is a way many Christians re-narrate time in light of the central events of history.
 This calendar begins with a cradle of hay but will lead us to the Cross, and ultimately to the crowning of Jesus as King over all creation.

 The word “Advent” comes from the Latin word adventus, which means “coming” or “arrival.”
 Historically, Christians have understood Advent as a season of anticipating the arrival of Jesus but also longing for the Second Coming of Christ.
 Typically, Advent is a season of four Sundays that lead us to Christmas Day.
 In some traditions, the first two weeks of Advent focus on the longing for Christ’s Second Coming, while the last two weeks focus on remembering and anticipating Jesus’s birth.
 In other traditions, the four Sundays of Advent have an attached word or theme: hope, peace, love, and joy.